deeplearning4j/deeplearning4j/quickstart.md

 ![run IntelliJ example](./img/mlp_classifier_viz.png)

 And congratulations!
-You just trained your first neural network with Deeplearning4j...
+You just trained your first neural network with Deeplearning4j.
+Now, why don't you try our next tutorial: [MNIST for Beginners](./mnist-for-beginners)

 Additional links: